thuchede/aoc-2019-go/README.md

 - reversing a map hierarchy node => childrens for node => parent can help solving a problem

 ## Day 7

+- generating all permutation (n!) is hard
+- the concept of non-shared memory was not properly tested, resulting in really hard-to-debug assumption
+- use pointer when you need to share a resizeable array/slice between differents objects

+### What I've learned

+`array_1 := array_0` creates a copy of the array, ie. 2 distinct objects
+`slice_1 := slice_0` creates a pointer to the slice, ie. 1 object